jsh9/quick-json-viewer/README.md

 ## 1. Features

-- Open large `.json` files in a readonly custom editor with a truncated raw-text preview.
+- Open large `.json` files in a read-only custom editor with a truncated raw-text preview.
+- Automatically pretty-print minified JSON (1-line JSON).
 - See useful file context, including file size, exact total line count, and last modified time.
 - Search rendered preview text with VS Code's webview Find widget.
-- Keep large files responsive by streaming only the first configured number of lines without JSON parsing.
-- Automatically format likely minified JSON previews while streaming.
 - Use `Show raw JSON` to disengage the extension and reopen the file with VS Code's default editor.

 ## 2. Screenshots